 Selection criteria for High School seniors and current college students seeking $2,500 Higher Education scholarships.

 (1) Overall analysis of high school/college grade point average, SAT/II, or ACT scores.

-Fully completed applications should be processed no later than February 25, 2019.
-The final selection will be announced by the llluminators Educational Foundation no later than MARCH 29, 2019.
+Fully completed applications should be processed no later than February 25, 2023.
+The final selection will be announced by the llluminators Educational Foundation no later than MARCH 29, 2023.
 Once a recipient has been selected and has enrolled in an accredited college or university, the award will be deposited with the registrar of the college or university.
-The funds will be applied against the recipient’s expenses for tuition, fees, books, etc. The funds must be used within a 12 month period from the date announced.
+The funds will be applied against the recipient’s expenses for tuition, fees, books, etc. The funds must be used within a 12-month period from the date announced.
 U.S. legal residents only.

-Graduate Program candidates who are current or incoming students with one or more years of graduate work remaining, or adults looking to return to graduate school to further their career.
+Graduate Program candidates who are current or incoming students with one or more years of graduate work remaining, or adults looking to return to graduate school to further their careers.

 By submitting this application, you release llluminators Educational Foundation, its affiliates, directors, trustees, officers, employees, agents, licensees, and assigns from any liability whatsoever, and waive any and all causes of action, related to any claims, costs, injuries, losses, or damages of any kind arising out of or in connection with the scholarship or delivery, mis-delivery, acceptance, possession, use of or inability to use the scholarship (including, without limitation, claims, costs, injuries, losses, and damages related to personal injuries, death, damage to or destruction of property, rights of publicity or privacy, defamation or portrayal in a false light, whether intentional or unintentional whether under a theory of contract, tort, warranty or other theory.

 USE OF IMAGE / NAME / VOICE